OpenVPN/openvpn-tests/t_server/README.md

 For the same reason some tests will not work on every OpenVPN version.

-When you add a new t_client, for example to support a new OpenVPN version, you need to do several things:
+When you add a new t_client, for example to support a new OpenVPN version, you need to do two things:

 * Create a new t_client.rc for it
 * Create certificates and keys for it and point its t_client.rc to those
-* Add a ccd file in each applicable server ccd directory

-The ccd files are *required* because many t_client tests validate that the client's VPN IPv4 and/or IPv6 address match their expectations and fail if that is not the case.